 Three pool tables, a foosball table and a ping pong table are available for student use and are located on the third floor of Heritage Hall.
-Check out equipment and access keys with your student ID in the RSC.
+NOTE: In response to the COVID-19 Pandemic, games rooms are currently dosed.

 ResLife Cinema